-This 500 years old, unique art-style was a beautiful blend of local styles of Turkey, Persia, and Arabic countries.
+This 500-year-old, unique art style was a beautiful blend of local styles of Turkey, Persia, and Arabic countries.
 In India, as it was developed in Bidar, under profound encouragement from the Bahmani kings, the art has been popularly known as “Bidri art” and all products are famous as “Bidriware”.

 There are various stages in the process such as molding, designing, engraving, silver inlaying, smoothening, buffing, and finally oxidizing by the special soil.

 Interestingly, there is no school where one can learn the techniques.
 The artisans pass on the skills to the next generations.
 Not many families are involved anymore yet one can see small workshops on the streets of Bidar and in the Bidri Colony.
 As we wandered with help of a good friend and journalist Mr. Desai, layers of stories were unfolded at every stop.

 Art workers, busy in a molding workshop, owned by Mr. Abdul Rauf (58) who has been practicing since 8 years of age.

 The molding material is prepared by mixing clay, soil, sand, and castor oil.
 Abdul Bari, who has been daily working at his father’s workshop, claimed that they never get any health issues due to the dust or fumes.

 The molten alloy is being poured inside the mold.

 The excess scrap metal is melted again for re-use.

 The buffing is done to smooth out the rough surfaces before proceeding to the next steps.

 Delicate engraving on a flower vase is in the process but the metal surface still looks pale in this phase.